 Instead, wait for the day of the shot to explain why they need it.
-You can say it will keep them, their friends and their loved ones safe and will help everyone return to a more normal life, like before the pandemic.
+You can say it will keep them, their friends and their loved ones safe.

 “Explain the importance of why they’re receiving the vaccine,” says Stephanie Duggins Davis, MD, physician-in-chief at UNC Children’s and chair of the Department of Pediatrics at the UNC School of Medicine.
 “They’re going to have just a very brief amount of pain compared to having to quarantine for several days if they acquire the virus, or they may become symptomatic.”